Vidminas/iq-digits/README.md

 In the original game, the pieces are coloured to distinguish between them.
 I didn't implement this and so it can be hard to tell which pieces are where from the board display alone.

+## Unimplemented ideas

+When solving puzzles manually, I could tell that some configurations are 'doomed' halfway through, because there were more than 2 isolated spaces left, whereas there must be exactly 2 in a complete solution.
+However, checking isolated spaces left for every puzzle doesn't seem computationally efficient.

+For checking piece overlap with puzzle, the bottleneck is mask creation.
+Using a vectorised bitwise shift for vertical offsets is already optimal, but horizontal offsets are handled by creating an array of zeros and copying the piece edges at the right offset.
+There may be a more efficient way of doing this...

 ## Acknowledgments